Top 5 Reasons Why Expats Are Flocking to UAE Real Estate

 This stark comparison reveals a $40,000 difference in profit over five years solely due to the absence of taxes in Dubai!

-Furthermore, if you were to sell the London property and incur capital gains tax (potentially 28%), your profits would be further reduced by a significant amount, potentially exceeding $70,000.
+Furthermore, if you were to sell the London home, and incur capital gains tax (possibly 28%), your profits would be further cut by a large amount, potentially reaching $70,000.

 Enhanced Return on Investment for Expat Investors